Lenny-hos-stofa/clickhouseimporter/README.md

 Move the binary to a location of your choice, and you're ready to go.

+### Download the binary
+Download the binary file (clickhouseimporter).

+Move the binary to a location of your choice, and you're ready to go.

 ### Setting up the database on clickhouse
 The following commands will create a database called "audit" with one table called "mysql_audit_log" from the SQL files included in the repository: